orbitmines/archive/projects/Project - Story & Lore.md

 ---
 ### Chapter []
 *Accurately modelling a player's knowledge, what a powerful thing that would be.
 Continuously judge one's skill level in order to present the next quest with a proper difficulty rating.
 The possibilities for improving education are endless.
-But how does one do this for truely openworld p*
+But how does one judge truly openworld problems?*
 ***[], []***
-***, 2XXX***
+***from the original design documents of Ether, 2XXX***

 ---
 ### Chapter []